AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/set_the_audio_profile_android.md

 ## Understand the tech

-The setting of the audio profile determines the audio sample rate, encoding scheme, number of channels, and bitrate for the encoding audio stream; the setting of the audio scenario determines the audio processing module.
+An audio profile includes the audio sample rate, encoding scheme, number of channels, and bitrate for the encoding audio stream; an audio scenario determines the audio processing module.

-Different application requires different audio profile or scenario.
+Different applications require different audio profiles or scenarios.
 This page introduces how to call Agora APIs to set an appropriate audio profile and scenario according to your application.

 ## Sample project